g-nitin-1/Tower-defence-game/README.md

 | Slow Thrower | 4 | 1 | 0 | The Slow Thrower is a special type of Thrower Dragon that does no damage but applies a slow effect on a nearest Terminator for 3 turns(stackable).
 The slow effect makes Terminators perform their original action on even colony times and nothing for odd ones. |
 | Scary Thrower | 6 | 1 | 0 | The Scary Thrower is a special type of Thrower Dragon that does no damage but applies a scare effect on a nearest Terminator for 2 turns(non stackable).
 The scare effect makes the Terminators go backwards instead of forward.
 Once a Terminator has been scared, it cannot be scared again thereafter. |
 | Laser Dragon | 10 | 1 | x | A Thrower Dragon with a twist.
 A Laser Dragon shoots a powerful laser, damaging all that dare stand in its path, friend or foe.
 When a Laser Dragon takes action, it will damage all Fighters(Dragons or Terminators) in it's place and all places in front of it.
 A Laser Dragon has a base damage of 2, but it's damage is weakened by 0.2 each place away from it's position.
 Also, each time a Laser Dragon damages a Fighter(Dragon or Terminator), it's total damage is reduced by 0.05. |

+THIS PROJECT HAS BEEN USING SEVERAL MODULES WHOSE COPYRIGHT BELONGS TO THE RESPECTIVE OWNERS AND COMMUNITIES

+All the content used in this code is for educational purpose only I dont intend to violate any copyrights all the rights are ownwed by the respective authors

+Copyright Disclaimer under section 107 of the Copyright Act 1976, allowance is made for “fair use” for purposes such as criticism, comment, news reporting, teaching, scholarship, education and research.

+Fair use is a use permitted by copyright statute that might otherwise be infringing.